KI-PMF: Knowledge Integrated Plausible Motion Forecasting

 \subsection{Training details}

-The complete network is trained for $38$ epochs with Adam optimizer \cite{kingma2014adam} on a NVIDIA A100 GPU.
-The optimizer has a learning rate of $10^{-3}$ for the first 30 epochs and changes to $10^{-4}$ for the next 8 epochs; with a batch size of $32$.
+The network is trained for $38$ epochs with Adam optimizer \cite{kingma2014adam} on an NVIDIA A100 GPU.
+The optimizer has a learning rate of $10^{-3}$ for the first 30 epochs and changes to $10^{-4}$ for the remaining 8 epochs; with a batch size of $32$.
 All layers in the architecture have a dimension of $128$.
-The number of heads in the attention layer is $8$.The temperature factor $\tau$ and $k_{top}$ are set to $1$ and $6$ in the loss calculation.
+The number of heads in the attention layer is $8$.
+The temperature factor $\tau$ and $k_{top}$ are set to $1$ and $6$ in the loss calculation.